ahoque29/Northwind/README.md

 # Northwind
-Simple repo to show a friend how a basic asp.net project works
+Simple repo of how a basic asp.net project works